 Tips for Traveling with Infants

-- They’ll also deliver car seats, but most rental car carriers also offer them when you pick up your car, which is a better option since you’ll have them when you need them.
-Just be sure to request one, making sure it’s the appropriate size, when you reserve a car, since supplies seem to be limited.
+- They’ll also deliver car seats.
+Another option is to reserve one through your rental car carrier.
+Just be sure to request one in advance, making sure it’s the appropriate size, since supplies seem to be limited.

 - Another helpful hint for keeping the packing to a minimum – purchase diapers, formula and extra baby wipes when you arrive, rather than carrying a large supply with you.